-At exactly 4:00 p.m., the bus began its journey.
+At exactly 4:00 p.m., the bus began to move.

 The bus itself was a sleeping coach.
-For now, the seats looked ordinary, upright and narrow.
+For now, the seats looked ordinary—upright and narrow.
 But Niloy had already noticed the lever by his side, the thin metal framework beneath.
-It could be extended—flattened into a bed if needed.
+It could be extended, flattened into a bed if needed.

 A breath caught in his throat.
+Suffocation began where the glass ended.

 "Stranger," he said, lips curving faintly, "Why don't you take a regular coach?
 This one looks expensive."

 Still silence.
-Still that expressionless mask.
+Still that impassive mask.

 "I like sitting by the window.
 I love watching people—how they're always rushing, always busy with something.
 Kids playing on the roadside, old uncles smoking under tea stalls... even if I don't know them, it feels like I belong to their world."

-Stranger looked up from his phone at last.
+Stranger finally looked up from his phone.

 His gaze, dark as inkstone water, lingered on Niloy's face.

-"Just to chase some worthless dream..."
+"Chasing some worthless dream..."

-"He abandoned his family without hesitation."
+"He abandoned his family without a second thought."

 "Selfish.
 Illegal immigrant."

-His fingers tightened on the phone.
+His fingers tightened around the phone.

 "But if he's that selfish... why am I helping him?"